 What to Do If You Have an Addiction to Narcotics

 In the face of an addiction, what choices do you have?
 Understanding addiction and what it will take to overcome it are key factors in the initial stages of trying to beat the disease.
-Having a physiological/psychological dependence on a narcotic has caused you to confront a strong and harmful need for a substance which you know is hurting you and could potentially even kill you.
+Having a physical and psychological dependence on a narcotic has led to a strong and harmful need for a substance that you know is hurting you and could potentially even kill you.

 Addiction to Narcotics